 second Independence Day Celebration and the oldest African American holiday observance.

-Juneteenth is now recognized as a state holiday or state holiday observance in
+Juneteenth is now recognized as a state holiday or special day of observance in

 We renew our invitation for you to participate in the annual

 encourage you to personally acknowledge the significance of America's second Independence Day by hosting a celebration of

 We urge you to acknowledge the accomplishments of Americans of African descent during the tyranny of enslavement at the